The Count:1,130 calories, 74 grams fat, 3,290 milligrams sodium

 In a pinch, you might think that just one order of fries -- and nothing else -- would be OK.
 Not really.
 Large fries can have more calories than a whole loaf of white bread, with an extra bonus of unhealthy saturated fat.
 If you're jonesing for fries, just get a small.
 You'll save 788 calories.

 How bad can those cute little burgers be?
 If you eat the whole order, pretty bad.
-A plate of 4 sliders at lunch leaves you just 440 calories to spare for the rest of your day.
+A plate of 3 sliders at lunch will account for almost half of your daily calorie allotment.
 Solution?
 Don't eat the whole order.
 Pack up one or two in a doggie bag and have them tomorrow.

 You can skip the most fattening restaurant meals by reading the menu closely.
 Look for clues.
 Words like pan-fried, sautéed, battered, breaded, au gratin, cheesy, creamy, buttered, deep-fried, béarnaise, or crispy are usually signs of extra fat and calories.
 "Crisp" items are often deep-fried in oil.

 Preparation makes a big difference.
 Baking fish -- with herbs, veggies, and lemon juice -- adds very few calories or fat to the dish.
 Other healthy cooking methods include: